frederic-perez/AmE-dictionary/data/dictionary.md

 __turntable__ _n_ :two::hammer:
 __turophobia__ _n_ :astonished: An irrational or disproportionate fear of cheese.
 __turpentine__ _n_
-__turpitude__ _n_ :three: /TER-puh-tood/ Turpitude refers to inherent lack of integrity or morality, or to an evil or immoral act.
+__turpitude__ _n_ :four: /TER-puh-tood/ Turpitude refers to inherent lack of integrity or morality, or to an evil or immoral act.
 It is frequently used in legal contexts in the phrase “moral turpitude.”
 Behavior that is dishonest or immoral.
 A corrupt or depraved or degenerate act or practice. _Syn_ depravity _Seeing the various turpitudes of modern society shook her faith in humanity._ _Crimes such as theft and perjury may involve moral turpitude._
 __turquoise__ _n_ :two::pencil2: TUHR-koiz/kwoiz/ [:scroll: Named after Turkey.
 The gemstone was called turquoise because either it was discovered in Turkey or transported to Europe via Turkey.] __1__ A blue, bluish-green, or greenish-gray semi-precious stone. __2__ A bluish-green color.
 __turret__ _n_ :six::hammer:
 __turtledove__ _n_ :es: tórtola